 I've personally had an ant problem in every home I've lived in......old and new homes, nothing is completely immune to an ant infestation.

 So where do ants come from?
 The easy answer is outside, but the important answer is what brings them into your house to begin with?
 Typically it's a food source....something sweet like honey or jelly from that PB&J you had for lunch.

 During my first ant infestation I was a new homeowner with young children.
-So naturally I didn't want to fill my home with harmful sprays to remove the ants from my house.
-I wanted to get rid of ants naturally so I sought out a natural way to kill ants.
+I didn't want to fill my home with harmful sprays to remove the ants from my house so I researched how to kill ants naturally.